att-comdev/armada/docs/source/commands/test.rst

       The tiller command uses flags to obtain information from tiller services.
-      The test command will run the release chart tests either via a manifest or by targeting a relase.
+      The test command will run the release chart tests either via a manifest or by targeting a release.

       To obtain armada deployed releases: